3 Best Practices for a Great B2B Resource Center

 1. Base Navigation on User Needs

-You might be tempted to organize the resource center by content format or marketing funnel—but your users are more likely to look for resources by role, topic, or industry.
+You might consider organizing the resource center by content format or marketing funnel—but your users are more likely to look for resources by role, topic, or industry.
 As with any content experience, you should think about what your users want, not what’s easiest for you.
-And since not everyone is after the same thing, it’s best to offer multiple ways to filter and navigate the resource center, so your users can find what they were looking for.
+And since not everyone is after the same thing, it’s best to offer multiple ways to filter and navigate the resource center, so your users can find what they are looking for.

 You don’t need to reinvent the wheel here.
 Atlassian knows that their users search for support resources by product—so that’s exactly how they built the navigation for Atlassian Support.